sh13y/epic-free-games-notifier/README.md

 ## Screenshot

-Here is an example of the email you will receive:
+Here is an example of the email you will receive (yes, it looks this good!):

 ![Email Screenshot](assets/Screenshot_20250103-025754.png)